xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - The goal for this model was to identify handwritten digits in a `32x32x1` gray image.
 Here are the drawing of it:
   - ![](Images/05.png)
   - This model was published in 1998.
-The last layer wasn't using softmax back then.
+The last layer wasn't using softmax back then, they don't use same convolution at that time(No padding).
   - It has 60k parameters.
+Modern time we have 10 million to 100 million parameters.
   - The dimensions of the image decreases as the number of channels increases.
   - `Conv ==> Pool ==> Conv ==> Pool ==> FC ==> FC ==> softmax` this type of arrangement is quite common.
   - The activation function used in the paper was Sigmoid and Tanh.
 Modern implementation uses RELU in most of the cases.
+It adds non-linearity after pooling, and due to lacking of computation resource it has some complicated ways to treat the filter, focus on Part 2 and 3.
   - [[LeCun et al., 1998.
 Gradient-based learning applied to document recognition]](http://ieeexplore.ieee.org/document/726791/?reload=true)

 - **AlexNet**